Unitary anchored planar algebras: Introduction

 \subsubsection{Internal structure of bicommutant categories}

 Bicommutant categories were introduced in \cite{MR3747830}, as higher categorical analogs of von Neumann algebras.
 The simplest example of a bicommutant category is $\Bim(M)$, the tensor category of all bimodules over a von Neumann algebra $M$.
-Examples corresponding to unitary fusion categories were constructed in \cite{MR3663592}, and further studied in \cite{2004.08271}.
+Examples corresponding to unitary fusion categories were constructed in \cite{MR3663592}, and further studied in \cite{MR4581741}.
+Examples corresponding to conformal nets were constructed in \cite{1701.02052}.

 When $M=R$ is a hyperfinite $\rm II_1$, $\rm II_\infty$, or $\rm III_1$ factor, there is a well-known correspondence \cite{MR1055708,MR1339767,MR4374438,MR4236062,2010.01067} between conjugacy classes of finite depth $R$-$R$ bimodules and isomorphism classes of unitary finite depth planar algebras\footnote{Unoriented planar algebras correspond to symmetrically self-dual bimodules.
 Arbitrary finite depth bimodules are classified by planar algebras whose strands are oriented.}: